keys961/DistributedCache/README.md

 - `cache-registry`: The micro-service registry service.
 - `cache-route`: The server-side load balancing service of the cache service.
-- `cache-service`: The cache service deployed on the server to provide the cache service.
+- `cache-service`: The cache service deployed on the server provides the cache service.
 - `cache-client`: It provides the APIs and the client to access the cache service.

 ## Examples